-Neighbourhood Plans are required to meet certain "Basic Conditions" by having regard to national planning policy, contributing to the achievement of sustainable development, being in general conformity with the strategic policies in the development plan for the area (i.e. Plan:MK) and being compatible with EU obligations and human rights requirements.
+Neighbourhood Plans are required to meet certain "Basic Conditions" by having regard to national planning policy, contributing to the achievement of sustainable development, being in general conformity with the strategic policies in the development plan for the area (ie the Milton Keynes Local Plan and the Core Strategy) and being compatible with EU obligations and human rights requirements.
 They should not promote less development than is set out in the Development Plan or undermine its strategic policies.